 Locking down an iPad or iPhone with the Scalefusion Kiosk solution gives managed access to the organization for their organization-owned devices, which might not be available to be availed in the built-in Guided Access capabilities.
 We have jotted down some pointers that can guide you about the benefits one can avail of over the built-in Guided Access capability when using a reliable Kiosk Software.

 Enabling iPad Kiosk Mode allows organizations across diversified domains and verticals to execute a business-critical need.
-With the help of a Kiosk solution, lock the apple devices to a single app mode or a multiple app mode based on the industry needs and as per their convenience.
+With the help of a Kiosk solution, lock the Apple devices to a single app mode or a multiple app mode based on the industry needs and as per their convenience.
 Here are a few verticals that have benefitted by locking down an iPad into kiosk mode:

 The adoption of the Kiosk solution to lock an iPad into Kiosk mode in the retail domain has been phenomenal over the years.
 The usage of iPads to lock down into a single app mode has curbed the human error that used to occur during check-out of consumers and billing.
 Self-check-out iPads opened the opportunities to introduce zero error and quick check-out for improved customer satisfaction.

-The conduction of remote classes and virtual exams has been the core spectrum of adopting the iPads and locking them down into kiosk mode in the education domain.
+The conduction of remote classes and virtual exams has been the core spectrum of adopting iPads and locking them down into kiosk mode in the education domain.
 The integration of Apple School Manager has streamlined the onboarding and communication between the Kiosk solution and the device with APN authenticity and supervision. iOS kiosk mode also ensures that the unauthorized applications or browser restrictions are set and configured into the predetermined standards of the school/colleges so that the contingencies of distraction to students while learning don’t occur.

 In the healthcare domain, the usage of the iPad as a kiosk mode is used for diversified reasons, but the centric is to ease the pain points of the patients most simply.
 Some of the use cases are vitals monitoring, workforce clock-in, and clock-out, and advanced surgical vitals monitoring during operations.
 To ensure that the specific content is being delivered through specific apps for mission-critical purposes, locking down the iPads into kiosk mode serves the specified purpose.

 Guided access is an inbuilt Apple iOS option that can be configured through the device settings wherein the device administrator can put down the iPhone or iPad to a single app mode.
 This option is similar to a lock-down feature but with minimal managed control where the respondents using the device won’t be able to tamper with the existing settings of the device until an exit passcode is prompted.
-The introduction of this feature was a measurement to temporarily prevent children from tampering with the settings of the iPhones or iPad.
+The introduction of this feature was a measurement to temporarily prevent children from tampering with the settings of the iPhones or iPads.

 The Guided Access Mode is an inbuilt system feature in an iPad that can lock down the device into kiosk mode temporarily.